Grand Mufti of Syria: Appointment and responsibilities

-Before the office was abolished in 2021, the grand mufti of Syria was appointed by the president of Syria.
-Following its subsequent re-establishment by the Syrian opposition, it serves as de facto religious authority.
+Before the office was abolished in 2021 until it was reestablished in 2025 by the Syrian transitional government, the grand mufti of Syria was appointed by the president of Syria.
+Following its subsequent re-establishment by the Syrian opposition in its controlled areas, it served as the de-facto religious authority of Syria.

 Although the specific duties and influence of the office varied over time, the grand mufti's general responsibilities include, issuing fatwas and providing advisory support.
 As the highest Sunni authority in Syria, the grand mufti is also responsible for offering religious guidance to the Sunni Muslim community and participating in promoting Islamic education and observances, such as Ramadan and other religious holidays.

 The role of the mufti is not exclusively designated for the Sunni sect; rather, it is entrusted to serve the entire Muslim community.
 One of the key responsibilities of the mufti is to oversee the affairs of all Islamic sects impartially, ensuring that no discrimination occurs.
 The appointment to this position involves an electoral process in which Muslim scholars participate.